On Oct. 13, 1775, the Continental Congress passed a resolution to create the Continental Navy, the precursor to the United States Navy.

 John Paul Jones, dubbed “the father of the American Navy” as a result of his decisive victories from 1776 to 1779 and how he laid the groundwork for the American Navy, began his American naval career with service as first mate aboard the Alfred.
 Soon he was promoted to commander of the Providence, where he was ordered to attack the British in European waters.
 He had a number of successful cruises, including one where he captured 16 British ships as prizes.
 After commanding the Providence, Ranger, and the Alfred, he got his own 40-gun ship, the Bonhomme Richard, which would make history during the war for independence.

-In 1779, Jones fought an epic battle against the British.
+In 1779, Jones fought an epic battle against the British naval force.
 From his flagship, he led three more American ships against the HMS Serapis and the HMS Countess of Scarborough.

 Most of the action took place on the flagships after the Bonhomme Richard rammed the Serapis and they became locked together.
 Jones’ Marines fired on the British decks for hours, clearing them as cannon crews in both ships fired on each other from point blank range.